mrkhntr/C2MIPsASM/README.md

 If you need to store more than the 4 bytes that a MIPS register holds (e.g. for arrays or strings) you will need to a place pointer address to memory in the register.
 Address can be in the *.data* section or be dynamical given via `sysbrk` or via the stack frame.
 #### 3. Write your assembly in a MIPs editor.
 Using the C pseudo code and *this design guide*!
 > **Note:**
-> it is best practice that *ever* line of Assembly has a comment `#`.
+> it is best practice that almost every instruction line of Assembly has a comment `#`.
 This way debugging is easier and it slows you down to think about what each line does!
 Further every function should have a signature comment.
 Doing this will make navigating your code possible to others!
 ********************************************************************************
 ## Conditionals
 ### Important Note: Inverse Logic